 Achieving a degree from a good university is one of the best ways to secure a successful future career.
 The key factors in doing this are:

 We have our own special course to help sixth formers to prepare themselves properly for application to university and a rich programme of extra sessions, including everything from degree apprenticeships to Oxford and Cambridge.
 We also have many close links with universities such as Durham and Newcastle, invaluable when we need guest lecturers, when students want individual advice on specialist academic matters or when students need practice interviews.

-In 2017 more than four out of five of our students went on to University and over three quarters of these went to the most selective universities of the Russell Group and Sutton Trust 30.
-We also sent students to universities overseas (including to Harvard) and five moved on to take degree apprenticeships.
+In 2018 more than four out of five of our students went on to University and over three quarters of these went to the most selective universities of the Russell Group and Sutton Trust 30.
+We also sent students to universities overseas and to take degree apprenticeships.

 Prospective applicants need to research thoroughly and to seek advice.
 The following websites are intended as a starting point and to provide a handy reference.
 Please bear in mind that this list is not intended to be exhaustive and that new resources appear all the time.
 (The fact that a site appears here does not mean we have extensively vetted it – be careful with confidential personal details and in particular your personal financial information).
 For up to date and accurate course information you can only expect the universities own websites to be reliable.